conda/conda/docs/source/build_tutorials/pkgs2.rst

 Convert package for use on all platforms
 ----------------------------------------

-Now that you have built a package for your current platform with conda build, you can convert it for use on other platforms.
+Now that you have built a package for your current platform with conda-build, you can convert it for use on other platforms.
 This is why you made the two build files, ``build.sh`` and ``bld.bat`` for all platforms.

 Use the conda convert command with a platform specifier from the list